jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 ### Posti's address data dump files

-Now while writing this article I found source data for another approach which I didn't use a month ago though.
+Now while writing this article I found another approach which I didn't use a month ago though.
 It turns out Posti does offer [Finnish address data in machine-readable format][address-data]!
-It appears this data has been publicly available only since the beginning of 2015!
+It appears this data has been publicly available only since the beginning of 2015.
 Cool :) See also the [Terms of Service][address-data-tos] and [FAQ][address-data-faq].

 ### The approach I opted for

-As I didn't come across the aforementioned address data a month ago when needing it, I resorted to writing a [Python][python] script to simply query the [Postinumerohaku][postinrohaku] browser UI and scraping data from the result pages' HTML output.
+As I didn't come across the aforementioned address data back then, I resorted to writing a [Python][python] script to simply query the [Postinumerohaku][postinrohaku] browser UI and scraping data from the result pages' HTML output.

 ## Let's get coding

 ### Examining HTML

-Once settled with the approach to solving the problem I whipped out my code editor and also started looking at the HTML markup on a [random postal code search result page][julkulanniementie]<sup>1</sup>.
+Once choosing my approach I whipped out my [code editor][sublime3] and also started looking at the HTML markup on a [random address search's result page][julkulanniementie]<sup>1</sup>.
 The essential part of the HTML looks like this (after a bit of cleaning up):

 {% highlight html linenos=table %}
 ...